-But why is using a personal statement template helpful?
+But why is using a personal statement university template helpful?

 A personal statement template is an important tool in the writing process.
 It should identify the six areas of content that must be included in every application and offer suggestions for character counts for each section.
 An effective personal statement template also offers key content prompts.